runter-vom-mattenwagen/proxmox-packer/Readme.md

 ## Preparation

 - have a working Proxmox server
-- download the installation image from https://rockylinux.org/download
+- download the installation image from https://rockylinux.org/download resp. https://ubuntu.com/download/server
 - upload the iso file to the iso directory of your Proxmox server
 - install or download download packer according to: https://www.packer.io/downloads
 - clone this Git repo to your Linux box.